-Going forward, there could be even more productivity gains, with Automation Anywhere’s development of more AI-powered cognitive IQ Bots that can learn from human behavior to recognize objects, parse and classify, even interpret meaning and sentiment, and intelligently draft responses — thereby automating much more.
+Going forward, there could be even more productivity gains, with Automation Anywhere’s development of more AI-powered cognitive Document Automations that can learn from human behavior to recognize objects, parse and classify, even interpret meaning and sentiment, and intelligently draft responses — thereby automating much more.
 We are excited about all that Automation Anywhere has in store to power digital transformation for organizations.

 Automation Anywhere: We are excited to have WiL as a partner in expanding into global markets.
 Japan is a key market for us, so how do RPA and the Automation Anywhere solution align with the market needs in Japan today?